skills/introduction-to-git/.github/steps/1-step.md

 After some quick searching, you learned about [Git](https://git-scm.com/).
 Supposedly, it makes keeping track of changes and collaborating with others easy.
 It removes the confusion of older methods like file naming conventions, share drives, and emailed copies of files.

+> [!IMPORTANT]
+> This exercise teaches Git usage on a machine with it already installed.
+> If you want to install it on your own computer, we recommend the official [Git site](https://git-scm.com) for installation guides, since there are many computer configurations.

 ### 📖 Theory: What is Version Control?

 Version control systems solve common problems developers face when managing code changes over time.
 Issues like: